 The browser console outputs an “Unable to process binding” error

-This indicates that client scripts are registered incorrectly.
-To solve the issue, make sure that:
+This error indicates that client scripts are registered incorrectly.
+To solve the issue, ensure the following:

 - The script files are registered in the correct order

 - There are no conflicts between the scripts